royarg02/user_files/README.md

 The files to be deployed are present in `files` folder.

 The name of the files, alongwith the location to be deployed (_read copied_) to and the new name are maintained in `deploy_files.csv`.
-Additional comments are mentioned in that file about its usage.
+See its usage [here](https://github.com/RoyARG02/user_files#files-copied).

-The **POSIX** compliant main script, `deploy_user_files.sh`, reads the file list from `deploy_files.csv`, and copies them according to the instructions.
+The script `deploy_user_files.sh` reads the file list from `deploy_files.csv`, and copies them according to the instructions.
 Executing the default instructions **will require superuser privileges**.

 ## Usage